bkram/rsdh-rss/readme.md

 Mirrors a show from RSDH from their Stackstorage.com site and creates a rss feed for the downloaded episodes.
 Does not do any housekeeping at the moment and the amount of episodes it does track is hardcoded as well.

-Working again since January 2020.
+Working again since November 2022.

 ## Requirements